LipeiDu/cpu-vh/README.md

 cpu-vh with a freezeout surface finder freezeout file 'freezeoutSurface.dat' is written to the directory '/output', so this directory must exist when running cpu-vh. file is written in the same format as MUSIC (see freeze.cpp)

+## Notes
+This code is still under testing.
+Not to the public yet.